There are approximately 140 official road signs in the UK. But with variations and combinations the number you might see if much much higher.

 Get a quote today to see how much you could save.

-What do red circle signs mean in the UK?
 Red circles give instructions about what you must not do.
 This includes speed limits, no entry signs, and prohibitions like no overtaking or no stopping.
-Blue circles tell you what you must do, like turn left or maintain a minimum speed.

-Are UK road signs the same as European road signs?
-UK road signs follow similar principles to European signs, using the same basic shapes and colors.
+UK road signs follow similar principles to European signs, using the same basic shapes and colours.
 But there are differences, particularly in measurements (miles instead of kilometres), some design details, and regional additions like bilingual signs in Wales.

-Do I need to memorize all UK road signs for my theory test?
-No, but you need to recognize and understand the most common ones.
+No, but you need to recognise and understand the most common ones.
 Focus on all regulatory signs (circles), major warning signs (triangles), and basic informational signs (rectangles).
-The theory test will include questions about road signs and their meanings.

-Where can I find a complete list of UK road signs?
 The official Highway Code includes all UK road signs.
 You can also download the government's "Know Your Traffic Signs" guide, which provides comprehensive explanations of what each sign means and how drivers should respond to them.